SAP-samples/teched2023-DA271/exercises/ex2/README.md

 -   **Deploy** your view

 ### Update Company Labels
+Repeat above steps for tying the company name to the company identifier

 -   Open view **4VD_BusinessPartners**
     -   Set **Semantic Type** of COMPANYNAME to Text